ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * "Group identifier" is the identifier of the group keying material.
 Opposite to group name and GROUPNAME, this identifier changes over time, when the keying material is updated.

+* "Node name" is the invariant once established identifier of the node.
+It is used in the communication between AS, RS and Client to identify a member of the group.

 * "NODENAME" is the invariant once established text string used in URIs.
 NODENAME is used to identify a node in a group.

 This document additionally uses the following terminology: